6 steps to build a neural network in OpenNN

 5. Testing analysis

 The fifth step is to evaluate our model.
-For that purpose, we need to use the testing analysis class, whose goal is to validate the model’s generalization performance.
+For that purpose, we need to use the testing analysis class, which is designed to validate the model’s generalization performance.
 Here, we compare the neural network outputs to the corresponding targets in the testing instances of the data set.

 First of all, we must do the reverse process of the neural network input, unscaling the data: